NHD-png/flappy-bird-web/README.md

 CSS
 JavaScript

-Purpose: A small personal project focused on practicing JavaScript, game logic, and interactive web development.
+Purpose: A small personal project focused on practicing JavaScript, game logic and interactive web development.
 Note: This is a simple personal project, so the visual design is intentionally minimal.